E-G-C/avs-workshop-step-by-step/module-3-task-4.md

 <span style="color:green">Remember X is your group number, Y is your participant number, Z is the SDDC you've been paired with.</span>

-In this task you will pair the protected site GROUPX-AVS-SDDC and the recovery site GPSUS-NAMEZ-SDDC.
+In this task you will pair the protected site GPSUS-NAMEX-SDDC and the recovery site GPSUS-NAMEZ-SDDC.

 Site pairing can be configured from vCenter on either the primary or the